 Check your credit record is in order.
 Contact the relevant credit reference agencies to correct any mistakes

-By applying at the start of the week, it could mean your card gets to your more quickly.
+By applying at the start of the week, it could mean your card gets to you more quickly.
 This is because most credit card companies can only process your application on working days (Monday to Friday).

 It can be faster to apply for a credit card with your current account bank, for example.
 This is because they can verify your identity more quickly.

-It only requires a 'soft' credit check so it will not appear on your credit file.
+An eligibility checker only requires a 'soft' credit check so it will not appear on your credit file.
 It should also give you a choice of cards from more than one provider.

 Discover more ways to improve your chances of getting a card.

 It can take just 10 minutes to apply for a credit card when you apply online.
+Before you apply, make sure that you have your personal information to hand, including:

 Take a closer look at your credit record